typebytes/angular-checklist/content/rxjs/use-async-pipe.md

 # Problem

 In Angular, everything async is handled by Observables and they are triggered by subscribing to them.
 Whenever we do so, it is very important to also unsubscribe.
 Unsubscribing will clean up the resources being used by this stream.
-Otherwise, this might introduce memory leaks.
+If we neglect to do this, we might introduce memory leaks.

 If we manually subscribe, it also means that we have to manually unsubscribe.
 This is something that is easily forgotten.